-For future reference, I included this table.
+You can refer to this table for a better understanding.
 It outlines the ad formats supported by each Facebook objective.

 This section is where you’ll add everything from your images to your ad’s call to action (CTA).
 Simply start with the ‘Add Media’ dropdown and work your way down until you’re staring at that ‘Publish’ button.
 I’ll break down each category here:

-- Primary text - this section has the most real estate.
-Grab their attention and convince your audience why they need to click.
-Include a CTA, so they know what to do next.
+- Primary text: This section has the most impact.
+Grab your audience’s attention and convince them why they need to click.
+Include a CTA so they know what to do next.

-- Headline - Depending on the ad format, you’ll have a 25-30 character limit.
-However, as with most copy, we find shorter messages are the most effective ones.
+- Headline: Depending on the ad format, you’ll have a 25-30 character limit.
+However, as with most copies, we find shorter messages are the most effective ones.

-- Description - Sometimes this will show, sometimes it won’t.
-Make sure you highlight the big picture of your business or your primary offer here.
+- Description: Sometimes this will show, sometimes it won’t.
+Make sure you highlight the bigger picture of your business or your primary offer here.

-- Website URL - copy/paste your website URL here.
-This section is a great time to consider URL parameters if you haven’t already (I recommend doing so).
+- Website URL: Copy and paste your website URL here.
+This section is a great time to consider URL parameters if you haven’t already.

-- Display link - optional; this is the shortened link for ad placements with limited space.
+- Display link: This is the shortened link for ad placements with limited space.

-- Call to action - a button that directs the audience to take a specific next step.
+- Call-to-action: This button directs the audience to take a specific next step.
 Make sure your CTA and destination match.
 For example, don’t use the ‘Contact Us’ CTA if the link brings a user to an eBook download page.

 Don’t forget to look at the preview panel on the right side of the page.
 Check to see what the ad will look like and edit until you’re satisfied.

-Even though the process is pretty easy in Ads Manager, we should still be very thoughtful about the media and copywriting we include in the ads.
-Like the rest of our social media strategy, we want to make each post as engaging as possible.
-Besides the tips we had above, check out these social media tools and best practices for your ad images and ad copy.
+Even though the process is pretty easy in Ads Manager, be very thoughtful about the media and copywriting you include in the ads.
+Like the rest of the social media strategy, make each post as engaging as possible.
+Besides the tips we had above, check out these social media tools and best practices for your ad images and copy.

 Creating your first ad is a significant milestone!
 Make sure you select the ‘Facebook Pixel’ checkbox and hit the ‘Place Order’ button before leaving the page.
 Facebook will take a minute to approve your ad before it goes live, so be patient.